FantasticFiasco/serilog-sinks-http/README.md

   .CreateLogger();
 ```

-The sink is batching multiple log events into a single request, and the following hypothetical payload is sent as JSON.
+The sink is batching multiple log events into a single request, and the following hypothetical payload is sent over the network as JSON.

 ```json
 {